 4. Finish stitching the tummy and tie embroidery thread ends in a square knot.
 Hide the ends by pulling them back through to the center of bunny.
 Clip ends of thread so they won’t show.

-5. Stitch the nose by making 3 or 4 stitches using three strands of pink embroidery thread.
+5. Stitch the nose by making three or four stitches using three strands of pink embroidery thread.

 6. Cut a slit into the side of a small pom-pom and hot glue to back of bunny for a tail.

-7. Cut (9) 18” lengths of yarn and set them aside.
+7. Cut nine 18” lengths of yarn and set them aside.
 This is more than you’ll need but you’ll adjust later.

 9. Tie a knot in the end of each string and thread it through the holes in the mobile arms.
 Attach the center string by using your embroidery needle to string the yarn under the hanger on the mobile base as shown.